 Substitutions and variations

-Here are a few ways you can change up this caramelised balsamic shallots recipe to suit you.
+Here are a few ways you can change up this caramelized balsamic shallots recipe to suit you.

-- Vinegars - instead of balsmic try a sherry vinegar
+- Kinds of vinegar - instead of balsamic, try sherry vinegar.

-- Herbs - try adding some herbs, or even rosemary salt to add even more flavour.
+- Herbs - try adding some herbs or even rosemary salt to add even more flavor.

-- Vegan - use a dairy free butter or neutral cooking oil instead of butter
+- Vegan - use dairy-free butter or neutral cooking oil instead of butter.

 Equipment

 I like to use a saucepan or deep-sided frying pan that has good and even heat distribution.
 Anything too flimsy will burn the butter.
-Enamelled cast iron is good, or a really decent metal saucepan like All Clad that might be expensive but will last forever and can be used on both gas and induction.
+Enameled cast iron is good, Dutch oven or a really decent metal saucepan like All Clad that might be expensive but will last forever and can be used on both gas and induction.

 Storage

-Store leftovers in the fridge and reheat in the oven for 10 minutes when needed.
+Store leftovers in the fridge for 3-5 days in an airtight container then reheat in the oven for 10 minutes when needed.

 These ingredients don't stand up well to freezing.